The Verlen Kruger Award

 Verlen Kruger "The River Guardian"

 Verlen Kruger (June 30, 1922 – August 2, 2004) was a world record canoeist from Delta Mills, Michigan.
 In his lifetime, he paddled over 100,000 mi (160,000 km).
 This love of paddling was all the more remarkable because he did not start until age 41.
 Of particular note are the 18,232 mile Two Continent Canoe Expedition and the 28,040 mi Ultimate Canoe Challenge, the longest canoe journey ever.
 For more details on his accomplishments, read the story in Rapid Media's online edition of Paddling Magazine.
 Verlen was named “The River Guardian” at the 2003 Quiet Water Symposium.
 This was a heartfelt honor from the entire mid-Michigan paddling community.
 He was recognized for his outstanding achievements and records in paddle sports, for bringing international awareness to our environmentally sensitive waterways, and for fostering stewardship of our treasured water resources.
+Each year, we recognize others who embody his spirit.

 VERLEN KRUGER AWARD RECIPIENTS